 Instead of waiting for a human call handler to become available, a customer can instantly start a conversation with a chatbot.
 They can send queries, and it will respond with a preprogrammed response.

-Unfortunately, chatbots haven’t always had the best reputation.
+Unfortunately, chatbots on websites haven’t always had the best reputation.
 In their early days, they’d often provide rather unhelpful answers.
 Instead of fixing their issues, this would leave customers feeling frustrated and unsupported by the company.

 Luckily, things have changed in recent years thanks to the evolution of artificial intelligence (AI).
 Ergo, chatbots can now make use of a technology called machine learning, which learns from conversations and provides responses based on historical data.